Maelstrom8/Malignance/README.md

 ## ENB / Reshade

 Due to the fact that I am not really a visuals snob and think the game looks good enough, I didn't really bother much in this department.

-I provided two separate Reshade presets that people can mess around with, but that's it.
-If you have any questions, don't ask them to me because this isn't something I really care about (learning) for DD:DA.

 ### Launching Malignance